 And the Democrats are doing their best to get him off track.

-And it's clear, real clear that Mueller exon, you know, basically that report came out exonerated the president, said there was no collusion and it was the biggest myth going.
+And it's real clear that Mueller, you know, basically that report came out, exonerated the president, said there was no collusion, and it was the biggest myth going.

-And you've got a straight shooter like Bill Barr as A. G, who's who's really a true law enforcement professional, uh uh a Justice Department professional saying that we need to get to the bottom of where this started and how did this come about?
+And you've got a straight shooter like Bill Barr as AG, who's really a true law enforcement professional, a Justice Department professional saying, we need to get to the bottom of where this started and how did this come about?

 And as Matt has pointed out, last month we had him at 47% job approval.

-Rasmussen, the ones who poll likely voters, we've got him in the high forties.
+Rasposs and the ones who poll likely voters, we've got him in the high 40s.

 And actually, if you look at those people that say, I may not like his style sometimes, but I like his policies, he goes over 50 percent.

-These are not people that that poll traditionally because they're not traditional candidates in many ways.
+These are not people that poll traditionally because they're not traditional candidates in many ways.

-Well, first of all, you can't trust the media polls and a lot of these exit polls, because they're not like Matt's polls or my polls where you're really looking at voters.
+Well, first of all, you can't trust the media polls in a lot of these exit polls because they're not like Matt's polls or my polls where you're really looking at voters.

 Gee, they look like Trump voters.